List of U.S. communities with Native-American majority populations

 The following is a partial list of United States of America (U.S.) communities with Native-American majority populations.
-It includes United States cities and towns in which a majority (over half) of the population is Native American (American Indian or Alaska Native), according to data from the 2000 Census.
+It includes United States cities and towns in which a majority (over half) of the population is Native American (American Indian or Alaska Native), according to data from the 2020 Census.

-This list does not include locations in which the 2000 Census shows a plurality of the residents are Native American.
+This list does not include locations in which the 2020 Census shows a plurality of the residents are Native American.

 The list is organized by state and, within each state, by population size.
-The percentage of each city's population that is Native American is listed in parentheses next to the city's name.
-It includes 23 states and 486 communities.
+It includes 23 states and 656 communities.

 This is one of the lists of U.S. cities with non-white majority populations.